 At the end of the day, you want to grow a strain you like.
 A single plant can yield between a half-pound and a full pound of dried buds, depending on how big your plants get, so you’ll have a lot of it come harvest time.

-Factors to consider when picking a strain to grow
+Other factors to consider when picking a strain to grow

-Some strains take longer to mature than others.
+- Length of time to grow: Some strains take longer to mature than others.
 If you want a quick turnaround, aim for strains that take 8-9 weeks to flower instead of 12.
 Autoflower cultivars will be a lot shorter.

-Difficulty equates to more care and attention, which can involve a more complex nutrient regiment, more training requirements, and perhaps paying more attention to environmental factors.
+- Difficulty of growing: Difficulty equates to more care and attention, which can involve a more complex nutrient regiment, more training requirements, and perhaps paying more attention to environmental factors.
 These all take time, patience, and research to master, especially if you don’t have much growing experience.

 Pat Goggins and Patrick Bennett contributed to this article.